ZoogVPN was founded by Zoog Services Ltd. six years ago on the Isle Of Man in the UK.

 Many other month-to-month plans I’ve seen can cost twice as much as this one.

-The one year package was $2.49 per month.
+The two year package is $1.25 per month.

 This plan will set you back $29.99.
 That means you get an extra twelve months and you even save money compared to the 1 year plan.

 This also ties ZoogVPN for the cheapest VPN service I’ve reviewed.